 Ouestions about enforcement should be directed to the Labor Commissioner's Office.
-For the address and telephone number of the office nearest, you information can be found or the internet at www.dir.ca.gov/DLSE/dlse.html or under a search for "California Labor Commissioner's Office" on the internet or any other directory.
-The Labor Commissioner h offices in the following cities: Bakersfield, El Centro, Fresno, Long Beach, Los Angeles, Oakland, Redding, Sacramento, Salinas, San Bernardino, San Diego, San Francisco, San Iose Santa Ana Santa Barhara Santa Rosa Stockton and Van Nuv
+For the address and telephone number of the office nearest you, information can be found on the internet at www.dir.ca.gov/DLSE/dlse.html or under a search for "California Labor Commissioner's Office" on the internet or any other directory.
+The Labor Commission has offices in the following cities: Bakersfield, El Centro, Fresno, Long Beach, Los Angeles, Oakland, Redding, Sacramento, Salinas, San Bernardino, San Diego, San Francisco San Jose, Santa Ana, Santa Barbara, Santa Rosa, Stockton, and Van Nuys